gueyemoo/tspga.github.io/README.md

 # TSP solved with Genetic Algorithm
-This algorithm solve the traveling salesperson problem (TSP) with genetic algorithm.
+This algorithm solve the traveling salesman problem (TSP) with genetic algorithm.

 # Functionnalities
  - Realtime chart evolution while the algorithm solve the problem